Yongjiao/Slogo-Programming-Language-Console/README.md

 A development environment that helps users write SLogo programs.

   Note on 02/25
-  - CommandFactory needs more constructors for handling variables: loops and basic
+  - Richard:  in all CommandFactory classes, plz change execute() return type to int, and add the HashMap and method to handle variables
   - parsing If and Ifelse, only need to construct IfCond class.
   - Tobefixed: CommandFactory.execute() not working, change return type
   - Tobeadded: mutiple commands in command list[ ];

-CompSci 308 Spring 2015
+  - CommandFactory needs more constructors for handling variables: loops and basic CompSci 308 Spring 2015

 Team: Anika Radiya-Dixit, Andrew Sun, Yongjiao Yu, Richard Wang